un01s/code-exercises/30-basics/README.md

 How to perform these operations efficiently is the core to choose different data structures and its algorithms.

-To solve a problem, the key is to exhaust all possible paths or answers, no duplicates, no redundant.
+To solve a problem, the key is to exhaust all possible paths or answers, no duplicates, no redundants, then choose the correct one.

 ## [leetcode 124 binary tree max path sum](https://leetcode.com/problems/binary-tree-maximum-path-sum/)